n3554/n3554/n3554_a_parallel_algorithms_library.0.md

 6. An algorithm's behavior is undefined if program-defined code executed through algorithm parameter manipulation may introduce a data race.

+7. If they exist, an algorithm may apply iterator member functions of a stronger category than its specification requires.
+In this case, it is unspecified in which thread(s) and in which order these member functions are invoked.

+    [*Note:* For example, an algorithm whose specification requires `InputIterator` but receives a concrete iterator of the category `RandomAccessIterator` may use `operator[]`.
+In this case, it is the algorithm caller's responsibility to ensure `operator[]` is race-free. -- *end note*.]

 For algorithms invoked with a `vector_execution_policy` argument:

 1. A vectorizable algorithm invocation inherits all the previous restrictions of `parallel_execution_policy`.